-WestEd is honored to serve as the Project Management Partner for the multi-state Smarter Balanced Assessment Consortium (Smarter Balanced) — the first collaboration of its kind building a common assessment system among a majority of states.
+WestEd served as the Project Management Partner for the multistate Smarter Balanced Assessment Consortium (Smarter Balanced) — the first collaboration of its kind to build a common assessment system among a large group of states.

-Smarter Balanced was awarded a four-year, $175.8 million Race to the Top assessment grant by the U.S. Department of Education to develop a multi-state student assessment system that is aligned to the Common Core State Standards, accurately measuring student progress toward college- and career-readiness.
+Smarter Balanced was awarded a four-year, $175.8 million Race to the Top assessment grant by the U.S. Department of Education to develop a multistate student assessment system aligned to the Common Core State Standards, accurately measuring student progress toward college and career readiness.

-The Smarter Balanced team is developing an innovative system of computer-adaptive summative assessments with extended performance tasks, as well as interim assessments and a suite of formative tools and resources.
+The Smarter Balanced Assessment System is composed of an innovative suite of computer-adaptive summative assessments with extended performance tasks, as well as interim assessments and a digital library providing formative tools and resources.

-To achieve the goal that all students leave high school ready for college and career, Smarter Balanced will ensure that assessment and instruction embody the Common Core State Standards.
-All students — regardless of disability, language, or subgroup status — will have the opportunity to learn this valued content and show what they know and can do.
+To achieve the goal that all students leave high school ready for college and careers, Smarter Balanced has ensured that assessment and instruction embody the Common Core State Standards so that all students — regardless of disability, language, and/or subgroup status — have the opportunity to learn this valued content and show what they know and can do.

-Together with technologically advanced reporting systems, the summative assessments, interim assessments, and formative tools and resources will provide student data throughout the academic year.
-These data will inform instruction, guide interventions, help target professional development, and ensure an accurate measure of each student’s progress toward career and college readiness.
+Together with technologically advanced reporting systems, the summative assessments, interim assessments, and formative tools and resources provide student data throughout the academic year.
+These data inform instruction, guide interventions, help target professional development, and ensure accurate measurement of each student’s progress toward college and career readiness.